awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 After adding any IdP, make sure you __Enable__ your provider on the app settings of the broker inside the Amazon Cognito user pool.
 On the AWS console, on the Amazon Cognito User Pool page, go on `App settings` and check the box you want to activate.

-Your settings should look like somethink like this:
+Your settings should look like something like this:

 ![Active IdP settings](Images/active-idp-app-settings.png "Active IdP settings")